carnegie development inc.

 Professor Butler also occupies the Distinguished Visiting Professor position at Aoyama Gakuin University in Tokyo, Japan, where he lectures on new venture start-ups and general entrepreneurship and holds the same status at Peking University in China.

-His vision was essential in the emergence of Austin, Texas as a technology hub.
+His vision and leadership were essential in the emergence of Austin, Texas as a technology hub.
 He has served as a consultant for many firms as well as the U.S. Military.
 At this time Professor Butler is Management Consultant for State Farm Insurance Companies.
 He was a distinguished member of the Advisory Team of Governor George Bush’s 2000 Presidential Campaign.

 His publications include Framework for Research on Leadership, Cohesion, and Values; Entrepreneurship and Self-Help Among Black Americans: A Reconsideration of Race and Economics; All That We Can Be: Black Leadership and Racial Integration the Army Way (with Charles C. Moskos – winner of the Washington Monthly Best Book Award); and Immigrant and Minority Entrepreneurship: The Continuous Rebirth of American Communities (with George Kozmetsky, forthcoming).